Updated on: 11/20/2019

-A recently-published study of the prevalence of driving-related social media activity across the country shows that some states are facing a statistically bigger issue when it comes to distracted driving.
+A recently-published study of the prevalence of driving-related social media activity across the country shows that some states are facing a statistically bigger issue when it comes to accidents caused by distracted driving.

 According to the Auto Insurance Center (AIC), an estimated 660,000 drivers are likely using their cellular phones while behind the wheel at any given time of day in the U.S. Sure, some of them may be using GPS or a directions app to help them navigate, but there’s no excuse for the 40 percent of these drivers who the AIC says are using social media while driving.